 Example of email encouraging customers to go paperless with easy enrollment

-5. Educate customers about the environmental impacts of ebilling
+5. Educate customers about the environmental impacts of paper waste

 Environmental concerns are top of mind for residential and business customers alike.
-Your ebill promotions should remind customers that going paperless not only has benefits for them, but for the planet as well.
+Your ebill promotions should remind customers that going paperless will not only reduce paper clutter in their homes and offices, but keep paper out of landfills as well.

 Keep in mind, not all customers are motivated by the environmental impact of ebill.
 In email campaigns, eco-friendly messaging should be subtle and mentioned along with other benefits like convenience or easy enrollment.